nats-io/nats-java-vertx-client/README.md

 compile io.nats:nats-vertx-nats-interface:${maven.version}
 ```

-## Core NATS
+## Connecting to NATS

-To send or receive messages to/from the NATS server you first need to create a client and connect.
+To connect to NATS, you first need to create a NatsClient object by specifying the NATS server URL
+and any optional configuration options.
+Here is an example:

 ```java
         // Set options